markmi/acpphint/README.md

   from a run into acpphint_example_data/HoneyComb-FBSD/ .
 No *.gp files for it yet.

+- Later: Only have 3 NetBSD related *.gp files: Just for showing the NetBSD data oddities.
+Also use 10 for the time upper bounds in general for *.gp files, not 1.6.

 ###### [0.1.29] 2023-Jan-30         . . .
 2023-???-?? (final)
 Additions
 - Add NetBSD makefile.\*'s for Running on a HoneyComb.
 Add